 Tord Høivik has written text books in social science methodology (Measures and methods, Oslo, Scandinavian University Books, 1974) and in social science information retrieval (Information retrieval for social scientists [both in Norwegian]), Oslo, Universitetsforlaget, 1982) as well as professional articles in methodology, in peace research, and in library and information science.
-Many recent articles have been devoted to library statistics.He has been a visiting lecturer in social science methodology (one term) at the Universidad Nacional Autonoma de Mexico (69/70), a senior lecturer in statistics (2 years) at the Chuo cha Ushirika (Cooperative College) in Moshi, Tanzania (74-75), and a visiting researcher (3 months) at Yale University, New Haven (1977).
+Many recent articles have been devoted to library statistics.He has been a visiting lecturer in social science methodology (one term) at the Universidad Nacional Autonoma de Mexico (69/70), a senior lecturer in statistics at the Chuo cha Ushirika (Cooperative College) in Moshi, Tanzania (two years: 74-75), and a visiting researcher (3 months) at Yale University, New Haven (1977).
 He has directed many international courses in peace research and conflict resolution in Europe as well as in Latin America, Africa and Asia.

 Since 2008 he has co-directed a summer course on e-learning and digital libraries for international students at Oslo and Akershus University College in collaboration with Professor Helge Høivik (LATINA/Lab).
 He is also involved in the production of similar courses in other countries: Finland (2010), China (2011), Uganda (2012), Palestine (2011-13), South Africa (2014).